larho9031/wdttsdetiui/README.md

 `add X` adds the top value of stack X with `mem` and stores the result back into `mem`

 ### input
-`input` gets one byte of input from the user
+`input` gets one byte of input from the user and overwrites `mem` with it

 ### while & end
 `while X` - if the top value of stack X and `mem` are equal, jump to the matching `end` command